BlackSharkTech/xavier-demo-android/documentation/using-xavier.md

 ## **Optional**: Using an External Camera with Xavier

 In most cases, you will be using the phone's camera so Xavier will manage the camera internally.
 However, if there is a special USB camera you would like to use, follow these steps.
 Otherwise, no additional steps are necessary - you can skip to [Further Exploration](#further-exploration).

+**Please Note:** When setting up the camera in your activity, you will need to set up a background thread using a HandlerThread approach.
+A complete example of using external camera with Xavier can be found in [external-camera-demo](https://github.com/BlackSharkTech/xavier-demo-android/blob/v2.1.4-External/xavier-demo/app/src/main/java/com/blacksharktech/xavier/MainActivity.java).
 <br/><br/>
 ### **BaseCameraManager Overview**
 <br/>